ethankook/CS15LabReport3/LabWriteUp.md

 ![image](LR3SS3.png)

 The code finds all files in the `technical` directory that ends in `.txt`.
 This can be useful when searching for all of the files of a certain type ( in this case, finding all text files in the directory ).
+The results above shown a portion of the long output.

 2)
 ```